 There are many different treatment options that can help you manage and overcome the impact of trauma.
 For example, Trauma-Focused Cognitive Behavioural Therapy (CBT) or Eye Movement Desensitisation and Reprocessing Therapy (EMDR) can be highly effective psychological treatments for trauma.

 Talking to your GP about what you are experiencing can be a good starting point.
 They may be able to offer you a referral to an appropriate trauma specialist, and in some cases can prescribe medication improve symptoms.

-You can also access free confidential counselling through the Police Psychology Unit or The Police Association Victoria.
+You can also access free confidential counselling through the Victoria Police EAP Providers or Victoria Police Wellbeing Services.